FabiMe/Fitness-Forge/README.md

 - **stripe==9.2.0** - Library for Stripe API interactions.
 - **typing_extensions==4.11.0** - Backported and experimental type hints for Python.

+## Emails & Newsletter Management

+- **Gmail**: Utilized for email dispatching, handling direct communications and customer service interactions.
+- **Mailchimp**: Manages newsletter subscriptions, allowing us to effectively distribute marketing materials and updates to subscribers.

+## SEO, Marketing & Content Creation Tools

+- **XML Sitemaps**: Generates sitemaps to help search engines better crawl and index our website.
+- **Privacy Policy Generator**: Used to create a compliant privacy policy that meets international standards.
+- **Wortracker**: Assists in keyword volume and competition research to optimize our SEO strategies.
+- **Chat-GPT**: Employs advanced AI for content creation, enhancing our blog posts, product descriptions, and marketing copy.

+## Work Environments and Hosting

+- **AWS (Amazon Web Services)**: Hosts static and media files using S3 storage, ensuring fast and secure access to our digital assets.
+- **Figma**: Used for creating wireframes and designing the user interface, providing a blueprint for the website’s visual and functional elements.
+- **Git**: Serves as our version control system, enabling efficient tracking of code changes and collaboration among developers.
+- **GitHub**: Acts as the repository for storing, managing, and sharing the project’s codebase.
+- **GitPod**: Provides an online VS Code editor for remote development.
+Optionally, VS Code was used for coding the website locally.
+- **Heroku**: Hosts the main site, offering a platform for deploying and managing the live website.

 ## Testing
 ### Test Guide